 What is this story?
 Who is this villain?
 Did somebody rip out a few pages of ‘Dracula’ and stick them in here by mistake?
 (Well, it certainly was a mistake, even if it was done on purpose.)
 Will Tom be crawling down the outside of the tower — head first — next?

-Excuse me, but Wormtail’s own silver hand strangles him for failing to kill Harry Potter?
-I thought the whole point was that none of the DEs were supposed to kill Harry Potter?
-That Voldemort needed to do it himself?
+Excuse me, but Wormtail’s own silver hand strangles him for failing to attack Harry Potter?
+I thought the whole point was that none of the DEs were supposed to attack Harry Potter?
+That Voldemort needed to kill him himself?

 Oh.
 Now Snape is flying through the air like Superman, too.
 Isn’t that just wonderful.
 It’s not even something that we merely have to politely avert our eyes from because it’s Riddle.
 Maybe Snape’ll be the one crawling down the outsides of buildings, head first next.